Scholarships + Awards

 In addition to the graduate entrance scholarships above, other funding sources are also available to MEDes students:

-- Canada Graduate Scholarships: Canadians or Permanent Residents can apply for a Canada Graduate Scholarship.
-Applications are submitted directly through the research portal online.
+- Canada Graduate Scholarships: Canadians and/or permanent residents are eligible.
+Submit applications directly through the research portal.
 The Research Portal opens September 1 and closes December 1.
-All students who apply to CGS M will automatically be considered for FGS Queen Elizabeth II Scholarships (there is no separate application). http://grad.ucalgary.ca/awards/opportunities/tricouncil#cgsm
+All students who apply to CGSM will automatically be considered for FGS Queen Elizabeth II Scholarships (no separate application). http://grad.ucalgary.ca/awards/opportunities/tricouncil#cgsm

 The Graduate Awards Competition (GAC) is university wide, and highly competitive.
 If successful, scholarship funding is released in the fall term of the year the application is made.
 Explore competition opportunities on the Graduate Studies website.

-If you are completing your degree requirements before the fall term of the year of application, you will not be considered for these scholarships.
+If you are completing your degree requirements before the fall term of the year of application, you are not eligible.

-Attend this workshop to improve your chances for putting together a successful application: “Writing at the Graduate Level: Strategies for Writing Graduate Scholarships and other Applications @TFDL”.
+If you plan to apply, improve your chances for putting together a successful application by attending this workshop: “Writing at the Graduate Level: Strategies for Writing Graduate Scholarships and other Applications @TFDL”.
 Search for upcoming workshop sessions on My GradSkills website.

-Download an application form.
-Forms are available on November 1.
-You can find the forms by visiting your Student Centre, navigate to the Financial Aid section of the home screen, and click "Apply for Graduate Funding".
+Application forms are available on November 1 at your Student Centre.
+Navigate to the Financial Aid section of the home screen, and click "Apply for Graduate Funding".

-For our faculty, the application deadline is Friday, January 24th, 2020.
+Application deadline for SAPL students is Friday, January 24th, 2020.
 Save your application as "GAC_last name_first name" and email to firstname.lastname@example.org.

 The Faculty of Graduate Studies also offers a travel award to present work or research at a conference.
 This is available to both Canadian and International students.